swedenconnect/technical-framework/Updates to the Swedish eID Framework.md

 <a name="Introduction"></a>
 ## 1. Introduction

 This document contains updates to the current version of the Swedish eID Framework.
-The current version of the Swedish eID Framework is published ons[http://elegnamnden.github.io/technical-framework](http://elegnamnden.github.io/technical-framework/), and comprises of specifications that are listed as “normative references” in chapter [1.1.1](#Swedish-eID-Framework).
+The current version of the Swedish eID Framework is published on [http://elegnamnden.github.io/technical-framework](http://elegnamnden.github.io/technical-framework/), and comprises of specifications that are listed as “normative references” in chapter [1.1](#normative-references).

 The updates presented in this document will be suggested to be part of the next official version of the Swedish eID Framework, and parties are not required to implement, or support, a suggested update until it is part of a Swedish eID Framework specification.
 However, Identity Providers are strongly advised to implement the updates in this document that concerns interoperability issues and/or covers a specific functionality that is handled by the Identity Provides.